coderefinery/coderefinery.org/content/blog/2024-03-17-streaming-training-workshop.md

 An ideal host would be an EU or regional computing competence center, open science organization, or someone interested in teaching innovation, who can host a public workshop, and be able to help in advertising the workshop to other interested parties.
+(This could be tried online, but when we are setting up computers to do the screencapture of a meeting, while also doing another meeting to share that screen capture... it might get a bit complex.)

 Contact us at scip@aalto.fi or support@coderefinery.org, or via the [CodeRefinery chat](https://coderefinery.github.io/manuals/chat/).